 Who: So who is this person?
 In this phase, the age, or demographics, in general, are very superficial, we have to go deeper.

 We try to understand a day in his/her life in a relevant context.
 What he/she thinks before going to the bed or when he/she first wakes up!

 This is a semi-fictional character but it needs to be real, vivid and inspiring.
-Accordingly, we create a hypothesis on his/her problem about our area of interest.
+Accordingly, we create a hypothesis on his/her problem with our area of interest.

 What: What is his/her problem that is relevant to our issue?
 Here, the problem(s) of the persona and current solution(s) of him is being articulated.
 It’s a phase of the hypothesis.
 So there are problem scenarios and alternative solutions to satisfy his/her needs.
 Only after we have a working view of the relevance of problem scenarios and an understanding of current alternatives, we can go ahead for our value proposition.